Starting 25 years ago, we’re used to people stopping conversations, on hearing their phone bleep.

 Whatsapp, Facebook Messenger, webmail and a plethora of apps now vie for our attention.
 But for years, SMS (or texting) was the only way to exchange messages by phone.

-If you Google “Who invented SMS” and it lists, amongst others: Matti Makkonen, Finn Trosby, Friedhelm Hillebrand, Bernard Ghillebaert, Oculy Silaban, Neil Papworth.
+If you Google “Who invented SMS” it lists, amongst others: Matti Makkonen, Finn Trosby, Friedhelm Hillebrand, Bernard Ghillebaert, Oculy Silaban, Neil Papworth.
 And that’s just Googles’s first page!(Feb 2013)

 The Authority of Print